jbsohn/liblokey/README.md

 `libLOKEY` is currently in early development.
 The goal is to create a high-quality, portable POKEY audio engine suitable for:

 - SDL2-based desktop tools and games
 - WebAssembly builds for browser demos and testing
 - Embedded RP2040-based hardware (e.g., Atari 7800 flash cartridges)
-- Clean and modern C and C++ APIs
+- A clean and modern **C API** with portable internals
-- Modular structure with portable wrappers and test targets
+- Modular structure with cross-platform build targets

 ---